-Starbucks’ Memorial Day Hours 2022 – Is Starbucks open on Memorial Day?
-Most Starbucks shops will be open on Memorial Day if you’re in the mood for a cup of joe in the morning.
+Starbucks’ Black Friday Hours 2022 – Is Starbucks open on Black Friday?
+Most Starbucks shops will be open on Black Friday if you’re in the mood for a cup of joe in the morning.
 As a result of the current coronavirus epidemic, certain stores will remain closed or operate on a reduced schedule.

 Eighty-five percent of Starbucks stores in the United States have now opened with stricter security measures in place, allowing customers to purchase via pick-up, drive-thru, or delivery.
 For your own safety and peace of mind, you should double-check the hours of operation of your local Starbucks by clicking here.
 The Starbucks App may also be used to find out what time your local location is open.